-Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.
+Metformin is one of the most prescribed medicines on the planet, with more than 150 million people currently taking it for type 2 diabetes management (and, in some cases, weight loss).

 How metformin works

-Metformin works by reducing the amount of sugar your liver releases throughout the day, and by increasing your body’s sensitivity to insulin.
+Metformin (brand names Glucophage, Glucophage XR, Fortamet, Glumetza, and Riomet, plus various generics) works by reducing the amount of sugar the liver releases throughout the day and increasing the body’s sensitivity to insulin.

 Common side effects of metformin